200ug/golfed.xyz/content/posts/understanding-srdi.md

 ### Locating exports

-After locating the base address of `kernel32.dll`, our next step is to identify the addresses of the specific functions we need.
+After locating the base address of kernel32.dll, our next step is to identify the addresses of the specific functions we need.
 This requires an understanding of the Windows Portable Executable (PE) file format.

-A PE file is structured into various components, including the DOS Header, DOS Stub, NT Headers, and a Section Table, which houses the actual file contents in segments like `.text` and `.data`.
+A PE file is structured into various components, including the DOS Header, DOS Stub, NT Headers, and a Section Table, which houses the actual file contents in segments like .text and .data.
 Our focus is on the Export Directory located within the NT Headers, a section that lists exported functions and their addresses.
 We can access the Export Directory by utilizing the IMAGE_DIRECTORY_ENTRY_EXPORT offset within the IMAGE_DATA_DIRECTORY.

 Similar to how we navigated through modules, we now iterate through the Export Directory entries to locate our required functions.
 This way we're able to bypass the usual API call mechanisms that could trigger security alerts: